emanuele45/ThemeSelector/README.md

 This Modifications Source Code is subject to the terms of [The BSD License](http://opensource.org/licenses/BSD-3-Clause)

 ###Changelog
+  * 0.1.2 - Fixes:
+    * Avoid conflict between themes with the same variants
   * 0.1.1 - Fixes:
     * Wrong file included at install time
     * Broken reload URL